 So we will ruin our way of living.

-You know, the president tweeted out last week, well, we know who they are now and they're getting more open about it and trying to out extreme each other in an attempt to bring into their fold the the radical extreme left wing of the party,
+Well, we know who they are now, and they're getting more open about it and trying to out-extreme each other in an attempt to bring into their fold the radical extreme left wing of the party, which represents the base of the party.

-which represents the base of the party, but everything we told you that they wanted to do endless investigations, open borders, eliminate ice, uh they want their crumbs back, and they're also now for whatever reason five states, the party of you know, uh infanticide in some cases like Virginia and New York, um, which why they would ever want to take on that position is beyond any thinking I understand.
+And they're also now, for whatever reason, five states, the party of infanticide in some cases, like Virginia and New York, which why they would ever want to take on that position is beyond any thinking I understand.

-We have a we're gonna have a ball in 2020.
+We're going to have a ball in 2020.

 Well, think of what Governor Northam said.

-He said, Well, well, first we'll deliver the baby and and then we'll make the baby comfortable and and then the mother will decide whether or not we resuscitate the baby, and then uh we can have a discussion with I guess T and Crumpets, and while a human being is laying there, uh, that if any one of us deserves constitutional protection, there's nothing more innocent than a newly born baby, a human being with a soul.
+He said, well, first we'll deliver the baby, and then we'll make the baby comfortable, and then the mother will decide whether or not we resuscitate the baby, and then we can have a discussion with, I guess, tea and crumpets.

 And so it shocks the conscience.

-They can play games with well, heartbeat, yes or no, but uh you have no a delivered human being and you're yeah, I mean, what's so so here's the issue, right?
+I mean, you know, they can play games with, well, heartbeat, yes, or no, but you have a delivered human being.

-So i this example, you've probably had it on your show a few times, but it's really worth repeating again.
+So this example, you've probably had it on your show a few times, but it's really worth repeating again.

-It's T-boned by a drunk driver, the drunk driver's charged with a double homicide.
+The drunk driver is charged with a double homicide.

 So isn't what the mother is about to do a homicide as well?

-We're not even talking about an honest I I know friends of mine.
+We're not even talking about an honest.

-They define themselves as as pro-choice.
+I know friends of mine, they define themselves as pro-choice.

 They listen to this and they agree with us that this is infanticide.

-You know, they're talking about maybe the first three months, maybe the first trimester, and you with with modern medicine and technology, all the excuses that Northam then went on to make, he you know, he's talking about things that would have been identified much earlier in in the pregnancy uh with I mean you can test for any possible uh anomaly that may exist or any type of uh genetic issues that might exist or health issues that might exist in the baby.
+And with modern medicine and technology, all the excuses that Northam then went on to make, you know, he's talking about things that would have been identified much earlier in the pregnancy.

 He can't govern effectively.

-Uh but Trump, can I ask you a question about State of the Union real quick?
+But, Trump, can I ask you a question about State of the Union real quick?

 Yeah, you go ahead.